HiMoE-VLA: Hierarchical Mixture-of-Experts for Generalist Vision-Language-Action Policies: Implementation Details

 \paragraph{Optimization and fine-tuning.} We adopt the AdamW optimizer with an initial learning rate of $2.5\times10^{-5}$, weight decay of $1\times10^{-4}$, and a cosine decay schedule.
 The learning rate is linearly warmed up for the first 1k steps, followed by exponential decay until 30k steps with a final floor of $2.5\times10^{-6}$.
 For fine-tuning, we adapt the batch size and number of steps to each benchmark.
-On the \textsc{Calvin} benchmark, we use a global batch size of 32 for 40k steps.
-On \textsc{Libero}, we fine-tune separately for each of the four task suites: For \textsc{Libero-10, Goal} and \textsc{ Object}, we use a batch size of 64 for 40k, 45k, 45k steps respectively; For \textsc{Spatial}, we use a batch size of 32 and train for 35k steps.
-For real-world experiments, we fine-tune on both \textsc{xArm} and \textsc{Aloha} robots with a batch size of 64 for 50k steps.
+On \textsc{CALVIN}, we use a global batch size of 32 for 40k steps.
+On \textsc{LIBERO}, we fine-tune each suite separately: \textsc{Long}, \textsc{Goal}, and \textsc{Object} use batch size 64 for 40k, 45k, and 45k steps, respectively, while \textsc{Spatial} uses batch size 32 for 35k steps.
+For real-world experiments, we fine-tune on both \textsc{xArm7} and \textsc{ALOHA} robots with batch size 64 for 50k steps.

 \paragraph{Cross-layer KV integration.} At each transformer layer $l$, HiMoE receives the key–value pairs $\{K^{\mathrm{V}}_l, V^{\mathrm{V}}_l\}$ from the corresponding VLM layer, which are concatenated with the locally computed $\{K^{\mathrm{H}}_l, V^{\mathrm{H}}_l\}$ of the action expert: